-There is growing awareness of the pressing need to improve the quality and effectiveness of There is increasing awareness of and concern about the impact of technology on the accounting financial management in the public sector.
-This is fundamental to economic development and sector, and no shortage of reports predicting a significant loss of jobs, particularly at a junior growth.
-Particularly in countries where there is no strong tradition of professional accountants level.
-While comments may be highly speculative and sometimes sensationalist in tone, it is working in the public sector, skills shortages can be highly damaging and severely limiting to clear that the finance sector is facing up to change at an exponential rate even if it is not quite so clear how this change will be shaped and what its impact will be.
+There is increasing awareness of and concern about the impact of technology on the accounting sector, and no shortage of reports predicting a significant loss of jobs, particularly at a junior level.
+While comments may be highly speculative and sometimes sensationalist in tone, it is clear that the finance sector is facing up to change at an exponential rate even if it is not quite so clear how this change will be shaped and what its impact will be.

-countries with more highly-skilled, educated and flexible workforces.
+The message is one of a technology revolution - a Fourth Industrial Revolution in the words of the World Economic Forum (WEF) - a revolution expected to favour disproportionately countries with more highly-skilled, educated and flexible workforces.
 It will impact economies in different ways at different times, depending on factors such as the availability of basic accounting skills, the stage of economic development and the ability to respond rapidly to new demands.